 Contra Entry: If a transaction involves both cash and bank accounts, it is entered on both sides of the cash book, one in the cash column and other in the bank column, though on opposite sides.
 There are is called contra entries and word 'C' is indicated against that item in L.F. columns e.g. when cash is withdrawn from the bank, it is recorded on the debit side in cash column and on the credit side in the bank column.
-Similarly, when cash is deposited with the bank, the amount is recorded on the debit side in bank column and on the credit side in bank column.
+Similarly, when cash is deposited with the bank, the amount is recorded on the debit side in bank column and on the credit side in bank column and on the credit side in bank column and on the credit side in bank column.

-On 1st May, 2012 the columnar cash book of Mitra showed that he had ₹ 2,000 in his cash box and that there was a bank overdraft of ₹ 8,000.
+On 1st May, 2016 the columnar cash book of Mitra showed that he had ₹ 2,000 in his cash box and that there was a bank overdraft of ₹ 8,000.
 During the day the following transactions took place: